 So SGI played a significant role in the early development of hardware acceleration and OpenGL.
 In the early years, PC graphics cards were mainly trying to play catch-up with SGI’s hardware.
 The big change was around the time of the first ‘GPU’, nVidia’s GeForce256, in 1999.
 A card which could accelerate pretty much the entire OpenGL featureset (and actually had mature OpenGL drivers to do so), and would rival SGI’s much more expensive workstations in both performance and image quality.

 Another honourable mention is for the company 3DFX.
 This is a company founded by former SGI employees in 1994.
-They were the first to bring a 3D accelerator card to the PC: the 3DFX VooDoo in 1996.
+They were one of the first to bring a 3D accelerator card to the PC: the 3DFX VooDoo in 1996, the first truly successful 3D accelerator for PC.
 This was one of the most dramatic revolutions in the history of the PC platform.
 Before 3DFX, there were quite a few different companies making graphics chips for PCs.
 The younger generation will probably never have heard of them at all (such as Tseng Labs, Number Nine, Matrox, Cirrus Logic, Western Digital/Paradise, S3, Trident).
 The reason for this is that one company: 3DFX.

 The first VooDoo card was nothing less than a bombshell.
 It caught most graphics chip companies off guard completely.
 Many of them never even managed to release a 3D accelerator card at all, before they had to retreat from the graphics market.
 It just went THAT quickly.
 There were a few who actually did manage to release a 3D accelerator (e.g. Matrox, ATi, Trident, S3, Paradise), but in most cases it was nowhere near good enough to compete with 3DFX’ offerings.
 And 3DFX just kept churning out more powerful VooDoo cards with their SGI expertise.